P4jMepR/chicks-gold-Frontend/README.md

 ## Submission Guidelines

-- **Code Repository:** The project is hosted on a public GitHub repository with organized and well-documented code.
+- **Code Repository:** The project is hosted on a public GitHub repository [here](https://github.com/P4jMepR/chicks-gold-Frontend).
 - **Live Demo:** Access the live version of the application [here](https://chicks-gold-frontend.vercel.app/).
+- **Hosting:** The application is hosted using [Vercel](https://vercel.com/), ensuring reliable and efficient deployment.
+- **CI/CD:** Continuous Integration and Deployment are managed via [GitHub Actions](https://github.com/features/actions), automating the build and deployment processes.
 - **Documentation:** This README provides comprehensive instructions on setting up and running the application, along with insights into design choices.

 ## Evaluation Criteria